Iterated and mixed discriminants: The multivariate iterated discriminant

-\begin{remark}{\rm= We have not identified the exponents $\mu_k$ occurring in the factorization of the iterated discriminant.
-Based on the evidence we have collected through examples (see for instance Examples~\ref{ex:12} and Example~\ref{ex:12c}) and the results in~\cite{BM}, we see some evidence of the following.
-We conjecture that $\mu_k=2$ if $Y_k$ is a component corresponding to the closure of the locus of those $p$ for which there are two different non-degenerate multiple roots (the double point locus), while $\mu_k=3$ when $Y_k$ is a component corresponding to the locus of those $p$ for which there is a degenerate multiple root (the cusp locus).
-Weyman and Zelevinsky showed in~\cite{WZ} that for some hyperdeterminants there can be more than one irreducible component of each type.} \end{remark}

-The following Proposition~\ref{discr} explains the name geometric iterated discriminant: we show that under the hypotheses of Theorem~\ref{th:main}, $JD_{r,A}$ equals $ID_{r,A}$ and thus when it is nonzero it can be computed as a discriminant of a discriminant.
+The following Proposition~\ref{discr} explains the name geometric iterated discriminant: we show that under the hypotheses of Theorem~\ref{th:main}, the polynomial $JD_{r,A}$ in Definition~\ref{def:Sigma} equals the polynomial $ID_{r,A}$ in Definition~\ref{def:id}, and thus when it is nonzero it can be computed as a discriminant of a discriminant.

 Recall that, given a natural number $d$, we denote by $d\Delta_{r}$ in $\R^{r+1}$ the lattice configuration given by the integer points in the dilated unit simplex $d$ times, and by $D_{d\Delta_{r}}$ the associated discriminant.
 For any homogeneous polynomial $H= H(\lambda_0, \dots, \lambda_r)$ of degree $d$, the discriminant of $H$ equals, up to constant, the resultant of its partial derivatives: